Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If your heart is set on Positano but you’ve got kids, it can still be done.
 There are articles out there by families who love Positano and return to it regularly.
 So long as you know what you’re in for!

 From Positano, there is a popular day trip to beautiful Capri island and the mesmerizing Blue Grotto.
+For more information on this gorgeous island, see the highlights of Capri in this post.

 Family-friendly Hotels in Positano